 1) Visual spatial learner

 You learn better with pictures than words.
 When you were taught to read they taught you phonetically, and this was hard for the brain to comprehend.
 Unless you are taught using a visual approach, it will always be difficult when they learn to read.
 Easyread System is the best visual approach to phonics that I have ever seen.
-Both my children learned to read with it.
+Both my children learned to read with it, and as a parenting coach, I have recommended it to dozens of parents who also saw success.

 2) Sight reader instead of phonetic reader